GoJS API

 • Moves the Node corresponding to this vertex so that its position is at the current bounds point.

 To make the most common cases look right, the Node's Part.locationObject is centered.
 Thus iconic nodes will have the center of the icon be positioned according to the center of this vertex, ignoring any labels.
-Please read the Introduction page on Extensions for how to override methods and how to call this base method.
+Please read the Learn page on Extensions for how to override methods and how to call this base method.

 Returns void